weightshift-ltd/cmdx/README.md

 - See [API Documentation](https://weightshift.io/cmdx/api/) for usage
 - See `help()` for examples on a particular command, e.g. `help(cmdx.Node)`

+### API Reference

+The API Reference for `cmdx` is available from https://cmdx.weightshift.io/

 ### What is novel?

 With [so many options](#comparison) for interacting with Maya, when or why should you choose `cmdx`?